OBOAcademy/obook/docs/howto/team-open-science-mindset.md

 1. **Reduce the fear of breaking the ontology**

-    - We've all probably already made the same mistakes before - it's okay to break things or or make mistakes.
+    - We've all probably already made the same mistakes before - it's okay to break things or make mistakes.

 Example: The QC checks on [this PR](https://github.com/monarch-initiative/mondo/pull/5266) failed 6 times before it passed.

 <img width="788" alt="image" src="https://user-images.githubusercontent.com/6722114/190459249-e52957a6-8d8f-4ba8-bd7d-547039a7c76d.png">

-    - We have so many checks in place and GitHub has version control.
+    - We have so many checks in place, and GitHub has version control.
 Nothing has ever been broken to the point where it can't be fixed.
 (Remember to work on a branch!)
     - Perfect is the enemy of good enough.
     - It's okay if your PR is rejected.